 Inventory, lb : 0

-Colinky squash are available in the late spring and throughout the summer in Japan.
+Colinky squash is available in the late spring and throughout the summer in Japan.

-Colinky squash, like other Cucurbita varieties, is high in vitamins A and C, as well as fiber and vitamin B6.
-The squash is also a good source of potassium, folate, copper and vitamin B2.
-Winter squash varieties also offer antioxidant and anti-inflammatory benefits.
+Colinky squash is high in vitamins A and C, fiber, and vitamin B6.
+It is also a good source of potassium, folate, copper, and vitamin B2.

-The unique, yellow Colinky squash has made an appearance on the menus of popular vegan restaurants in Tokyo, Japan, where it is featured in cold lentil dishes and other raw salads.
-Because it is nutritionally beneficial Cucurbita that can be eaten raw, it has a big appeal to those with a vegetarian and vegan diet.
+Colinky squash has made an appearance on the menus of popular vegan restaurants in Tokyo, Japan, where it is featured in cold lentil dishes and other raw salads.
+This unique squash variety is loaded with nutritional properties and can be consumed raw, which is a favorable preparation for vegetarian and vegan diets.

-Colinky squash was developed in early 2001 and was introduced to the Japanese market in 2002 by Sakata Seed Company, a well-known breeder and developer in Japan.
-It was introduced in the Yamagata prefecture, in northern Japan.
-As of 2017, the young pumpkin variety is only grown in Japan and is available at local markets.
+Colinky squash was developed in Japan in 2001 by the Sakata Seed Company, a well-known breeder and developer, and was created for its tender flesh and use in raw applications.
+In 2002, it was introduced to the Japanese market in the Yamagata prefecture, in northern Japan.
+Today, Colinky squash is only grown in Japan and is available at local markets.